DevOps-Gilde/S1_Docs_AzureDevOps/06_SplitAppPipeline.md

       $buildId = az pipelines build list --definition-ids $pipelineId --top 1 --query [0].id
       # Publish for next pipeline steps
       Write-Host "##vso[task.setvariable variable=BuildCiId]$buildId"
-# 2. Download the labeled artefact into our pipeline
+# 2. Download the labeled artifact into our pipeline
 - task: DownloadBuildArtifacts@0
   inputs:
     # Must be set otherwise pipeline is not used